elastic/ecs/rfcs/text/0002-rfc-environment.md

 }
 ```

-*** Sample MEtricbeat JSON Document collected for a Prometheus metric
+### Sample Metricbeat JSON Document collected for a Prometheus metric

 `service.environment` would be added next to `service.type` and `service.address`, we would also add `service.name`